 your children are doing.
 Are their activities harmful or dangerous?
 For

 example, do they consistently obey your safety rules while bicycling?
-Girls may

 - Get help in knowing what is

 right for your children's developmental level.
 Look for movie and video reviews